EdwinLi09/Bob-Bot/README.md

 This project features console-based interactive narratives and simulations, complemented by graphical user interface visuals.
-Users can engage in decision-making processes through engaging dialogues and visual representations based on their inputs.
-Some of the features include:
+Users can engage in decision-making processes through engaging dialogues and visual representations based on their inputs.<br/>
+The main features of this project include:
 1. Console-based stores and simulations that respond to user decisions.
 2. Visuals generated using Turtle graphics to enhance user engagement.
 3. Active dialogues that adapt to user inputs for a personalized experience.